 Visit the Southbank centre for free to enjoy a Nordic-inspired Wintertime festival between 10th November and 4th January 2018.
 The event offers a traditional Christmas market with stunning gifts, delicious food and quirky crafts.
 Here you can also indulge in a Finnish rooftop sauna which overlooks the Thames and enjoy fondue in a snow globe.

 Along the Thames there are plenty of other activities on offer too, such as, a festive Christmas choir, concerts, ABBA singalongs, storytelling and craft making.
 To finish off the festivities this year, the Southbank centre are also offering a vintage New Year's Eve party to bring in the new year in style.
 The Southbank Wintertime experience is located near to our 190 Strand and One Blackfriars developments.
-Check the website below to find out more information about tickets and bookings:

 5. Natural History Museum Ice Rink